Rate this page:

 A bug bounty program helps increase trust between partners and customers.
 From the program, you can generate third-party penetration test reports for your customers.
 For reference, please see Atlassian’s published reports on the Security practices page.
 Bug bounty programs are also a useful addition to compliance and privacy programs.

-Starting July, 2020 Atlassian will highlight apps participating in paid bug bounty programs on the Atlassian Marketplace.
+Beginning in July 2020, Atlassian highlights participating in paid bug bounty programs on the Atlassian Marketplace.
 We want to signal to our customers the apps that reward researchers for reporting vulnerabilities and promote security-conscious apps in the Marketplace.

 |Requirement||Description||Why is this important?|